Christian Walker Player Props: Diamondbacks vs. Mariners

 Christian Walker At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 47th, his on-base percentage ranks 48th, and he is ninth in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 53rd, his on-base percentage ranks 54th, and he is ninth in the league in slugging.

-- Walker is batting .400 with two homers during his last outings and is on a five-game hitting streak.

-- In 62.6% of his 99 games this season, Walker has picked up at least one hit.
-He's also had 29 multi-hit games.

-- In 40 games this season (40.4%), Walker has picked up an RBI, and in 15 of those games (15.2%) he had more than one.
+- In 40 games this year (40.0%), Walker has picked up an RBI, and in 15 of those games (15.0%) he had two or more.
 He has also driven home three or more of his team's runs in eight contests.

+- He has scored a run in 47 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.